College Orchestra

 Music Director, Evan Bennett, bennett@middlebury.edu

-President, Amelia Grosskopf, orchestra@middlebury.edu
+President, Kendall Schilling, orchestra@middlebury.edu

 About the Music Director

 Conductor Evan Bennett Is Music Director of the Middlebury College Orchestra and the Northeastern University Symphony Orchestra.
-He trained also as a composer, oboist, and pianist, winning awards for both composition and as a solo oboist.
+He trained also as a composer, oboist, and pianist, winning national and international awards for both composition and as a solo oboist.
 At nineteen he began playing professionally with the Utah Symphony Orchestra.
 He has conducted the Juventas Ensemble, Magnitude6, Meridian Arts Ensemble, Da Capo Chamber Players, Burlington Chamber Orchestra, Middlebury Chamber Soloists, Lowell Opera, and other ensembles at venues such as Carnegie Hall and Alice Tully Hall at Lincoln Center.
-His passion for contemporary music has led to conducting the premieres of over 15 new works.
+His passion for contemporary music has led to conducting the premieres of over 25 new works.
 His compositions have been premiered by the Brodsky String Quartet, Gemini, Cardinal Brass Quintet, Royal Academy Symphony Orchestra, and a broadcast over BBC Radio.